Hofls/devops/remote-access/vpn/network-manager/network-manager.md

     * Solution - look at (State "Unmanaged" -> State "Connected")

 ### Ubuntu.
 State "Unmanaged" -> State "Connected" (is it useful?)
-* Disclaimer - Centos 7 doesnt have this problem (network manager used by default)
+* Notice - Centos 7 doesnt have this problem (network manager used by default)
 * `apt install network-manager`
 * `journalctl -f -u NetworkManager.service`
     * Has errors `Error: failed to open /run/network/ifstate`